 Universities have long served as production houses for talent across industries globally, with a large number of higher education graduates serving as a pool for entrepreneurship (Kang, Xiong, 2021).
 This supports the critical role of people in organisations.
 Despite advancements in artificial intelligence, humanness continues to be indispensable to firms (Rasmus et al., 2024).
 Humanness is evident in several soft skills that are key to graduate employability today.
-Researchers (Fajaryati et al., 2020; Rakowska, de Juana-Espinosa, 2021) suggest that human skills like self-awareness, communication, technology, and problem-solving are in demand in the job market.
+Researchers (Fajaryati et al., 2020; Rakowska, de Juana-Espinosa, 2021) suggest that human skills like self-awareness, communication, technology, and problem-solving are in high demand in the job market.
 Nevertheless, studies (Bauman, Lucy, 2021; Kang, Xiong, 2021) show a mismatch between university curricula and job market requirements, which affects not only the employability of graduates seeking traditional jobs or entrepreneurship opportunities.
-While employers blame academia for using pedagogies that emphasise theory over practice (Akdur, 2022; Kaiser, 2019), academia accuses industry of shirking its responsibilities in providing on-the-job training to bridge the gap (Palsokar,
+While employers blame academia for using pedagogies that emphasise theory over practice (Akdur, 2022; Kaiser, 2019), academia accuses the industry of shirking its responsibilities in providing on-the-job training to bridge the gap (Palsokar, Tajne, 2018).
+In response, there have been calls for universities to produce graduates who can transition more effectively from education to the workforce and entrepreneurship (Akdur, 2022).

 E-mail addresses: keren.arthur@ucc.edu.gh (K.N.A.
-Arthur )

-Received: 30 January 2025 Revised: 20 April 2025 Accepted: 23 April 2025
+Arthur) Received: 30 January 2025 Revised: 20 April 2025 Accepted: 23 April 2025 Published: 30 April 2025